exceptionless/Exceptionless.UI/README.md

 Please read the [contributing document](https://github.com/exceptionless/Exceptionless/blob/master/CONTRIBUTING.md) and follow the steps below to start configuring your Exceptionless development environment.

 1. You will need to clone this repo.
+2. Change into the `src` directory: `cd src`.
-2. Install [grunt](https://gruntjs.com/) and the development dependencies using [npm](https://www.npmjs.com/).
+3. Install [grunt](https://gruntjs.com/) and the development dependencies using [npm](https://www.npmjs.com/).

    ```javascript
    npm install
    ```

-3. Download the JavaScript dependencies by running the following [bower](https://bower.io/) command.
+4. Download the JavaScript dependencies by running the following [bower](https://bower.io/) command.

    ```javascript
    npx bower install
    ```

-4. Start a web server and view it on [`http://ex-ui.localtest.me:5100`](http://ex-ui.localtest.me:5100) by running the following grunt command.
+5. Start a web server and view it on [`http://ex-ui.localtest.me:5100`](http://ex-ui.localtest.me:5100) by running the following grunt command.

    ```javascript
    npx grunt serve